goharbor/harbor/docs/installation_guide.md

   registryctl         /harbor/start.sh                 Up
 ```

-If a container is not in **UP** state, check the log file of that container in directory `/var/log/harbor`.
-For example, if the container `harbor-core` is not running, you should look at the log file `core.log`.
+If a container is not in the `Up` state, check the log file for that container in `/var/log/harbor`.
+For example, if the `harbor-core` container is not running, look at the `core.log` log file.

+### Using nginx or Load Balancing

-2.When setting up Harbor behind an nginx proxy or elastic load balancing, look for the line below, in `common/config/nginx/nginx.conf` and remove it from the sections if the proxy already has similar settings: `location /`, `location /v2/` and `location /service/`.
+When setting up Harbor behind an `nginx` proxy or elastic load balancing, look for the following line in `common/config/nginx/nginx.conf` and, if the proxy already has similar settings, remove it from the sections `location /`, `location /v2/` and `location /service/`.

 ``` sh
 proxy_set_header X-Forwarded-Proto $scheme;
 ```

-and re-deploy Harbor refer to the previous section "Managing Harbor's lifecycle".
+Then re-deploy Harbor per the instructions in "Managing Harbor Lifecycle.